evolvedev-inc/kyrix-docs/config/data-fetching/mutations/index.md

 The input will automatically be vaildated depending on your validation schema and appropriate error response will be returned, client side error handling is left up to the developer.

-## Usage in client with React Query
+## Usage in Client With React Query

 ```tsx
 import { trpc } from "@/lib/trpcClient";